Daksh6394/Electric-Bus-Scheduling-Codes/README.md

 CONVERSION OF VISNU SIR ‘S CPLEX CODE INTO PYTHON DOCPLEX 1.Obtained the values of V  through python code (pre- processing)in the form of dat.file
 2. Then obtained E through V via  for loop
-3.got the output (although not accurate
+3.got the output (although not accurate)

+27/06/25

+1.Created a st.plot for the model with n = 3 vehicles
+2.Watched the videos of maxflow
+3.Added extra comments in the code and understood the code 4.Went through kulkarni research paper ( tsnf formulation)  and the constraints .